Visiting the Christmas Market in Frankfurt, Germany

 Above photo: Steigenberger Frankfurter Hof

-Once settled, we headed out to Römerberg Square and Paulsplatz, the backdrops of the main market.
-Römerberg Square is surrounded by tall, half-timbered buildings and a huge, town-square Christmas tree.
-Ya can’t miss it!
-There were plenty of stalls full of ornaments, crafts, and gifts of all kinds.
+Römerberg Square is surrounded by tall, half-timbered buildings with a huge, town-square Christmas tree at its center.
+This is the main square packed with stalls full of ornaments, crafts, and gifts of all kinds.
 But, we felt like there was an abundance of food stalls.

 Above photos: Frankfurt Christmas Market

 This worked out rather well for us mostly because it was dinner time and we hadn’t eaten since the train.
 So, we made our rounds eating everything that hadn’t tried already.
+The Frankfurt market has developed a few of its own food specialities, two of which are based on baked marzipan.
+Brenten are a rectangular cookies, and Bettmännchen are a bit chewier with almonds on the side.
 Nothing like eating your way through a Christmas Market!

 Above photos: Food at Frankfurt Christmas Market